kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

    Save & change (rename) file's extension to `.dpf`

-2. Open NVDA tool & load your LUT
+2. Open NVTT & load your LUT
 3. Click "Load Preset" & select your preset
 4. "Depth of Volume in Atlas" -> size of your LUT (same as you used above.
 If you forgot - open LUT as image & see its width in px - 32/48/64).
 Drag Z slider in top-right - should be no vertical movement.
-5. "Save as" (button from bottom-right) -> select .dds file (or type name with .dds)
+5. "Save as" (button from bottom-right) -> select `.dds` file (or type name with `.dds`)
-6. Put that .dds file in the folder that was generated after you exported the XBM file at the start of the article.
+6. Put that `.dds` file in "source" folder of your WolvenKit project

 ---

 With no preset:

-1. Open NVDA tool & load your LUT
+1. Open NVTT & load your LUT
 2. "Format" -> 32x4f
 3. "Extract From Atlas" -> on
 4. "Depth of Volume in Atlas" -> size of your LUT (same as you used above.
 If you forgot - open LUT as image & see its width in px - 32/48/64).
 Drag Z slider in top-right - should be no vertical movement.